williaz/TechRefresher/Pythonic.md

 - Assignment expressions make it possible for comprehensions and generator expressions to reuse the value from one condition elsewhere in the same comprehension, which can improve readability and performance.

+### 30 Generators Instead of Returning Lists
+Generators are produced by functions that use yield expressions.
+- Memory
+- can't be reused

+### 31 Be Defensive When Iterating Over Arguments

+- define your own iterable container type by implementing the ```__iter__``` method as a generator.

+### 32 Generator Expressions for Large List Comprehensions

+- You create a generator expression by putting list-comprehension-like syntax between () characters.
+- Chaining generators together like this executes very quickly in Python.
+When you’re looking for a way to compose functionality that’s operating on a large stream of input, generator expressions are a great choice.
+The only gotcha is that the iterators returned by generator expressions are stateful, so you must be careful not to use these iterators more than once

+### 33 Compose Multiple Generators with yield from
+- yield from essentially causes the Python interpreter to handle the nested for loop and yield expression boilerplate for you, which results in better performance.